Species Introduction

 Acclimation Process

-Acclimating your Smoke Angelfish to a new environment is a critical step in ensuring their health and comfort.
-Begin by floating the sealed bag in the aquarium for about 15-20 minutes to equalize the temperature.
-Next, gradually introduce small amounts of aquarium water into the bag over the course of an hour.
-This process helps the fish adjust to the water parameters of their new home.
-After acclimation, gently release the fish into the tank using a net to avoid introducing any transport water.
-Monitoring their behavior closely during the first few days will help ensure they adapt well to their new surroundings.
+When introducing your Smoke Angelfish to a new aquarium, acclimation is crucial to ensure their health and reduce stress.
+Begin by floating the sealed bag containing the fish in the aquarium for about 15-20 minutes to equalize the temperature.
+After this, gradually mix small amounts of tank water into the bag over the next hour.
+This process helps the fish adjust to the new water chemistry.
+Finally, gently release the fish into the tank, avoiding adding any water from the bag to your aquarium.
+Monitor their behavior closely for the first few days to ensure they are adjusting well to their new environment.

 Long-term Care